 This is a senior-level "capstone" type of independent study/research experience, involving the student in a unique project with a sophisticated level of research, synthesis, analysis, and communication.
 The 1-unit expectation encompasses no fewer than 30 hours of work with accompanying readings, log, instructor discussions, and writing of summary analysis and conclusions.
 The thesis or project may result in formal thesis, published article, electronic media, annotated recital, or artistic creation of a material form.
 No more than one unit may be used to fulfill preparatory readings requirement.
 An independent study fee is assessed for each enrollment in this class.

-Prerequisites: upper-division writing intensive course completed or instructor's permission; and junior or senior standing.
+Prerequisite: Upper-division writing intensive course or instructor consent; and junior or senior standing

-Students gain an overview of engineering as a creative and responsive profession and learn about the qualifications of an engineer and the ways in which engineers study, think, work, create, design, and communicate.
+Students in this course gain an overview of engineering as a creative and responsive profession, and learn about the qualifications of an engineer and the ways in which engineers study, think, work, create, design, and communicate.
 This course also covers the impact of engineering solutions in global, economic, and societal contexts; case studies of effective civic, governmental, and social engagement by engineers; and engineering ethics.

 ENGR 150, Introduction to Mechanics, 3 Units